issamsaid/urb_tree/README.md

 popd
 ```
 The current version of the <b>urb_tree</b> library had been tested on various Linux
-workstations with the GNU, Cray and Intel compilers.
+workstations with the GNU and Intel compilers.
 Nevertheless, if you face issues
 with other compilers you are kindly invited to report them.
 Note that if you are using Cray compilers you have to specify where the
 Fortran compiler is wrapped.
 For example if you are using `ftn` you have to add: